formkit/docs-content/guides/laravel-formkit-integration.md

 </client-only>

-Lastly, we should also add some styling to our forms so that they look nice.
-FormKit ships with a beautiful theme called `genesis` — it even has a Tailwind CSS variant for it!
+Lastly, we should add some styling to our forms so that they look nice.
+FormKit ships with a beautiful default theme called `genesis` — it even has a [Tailwind CSS version](/essentials/styling#tailwind-css) if that's your preference!
 To use FormKit's default theme we need to install it from `@formkit/themes`:

 <client-only>